plone/volto/docs/source/configuration/settings-reference.md

     The group can be one of the default groups 'General', 'Content', 'Security', 'Add-on Configuration', 'Users and Groups' or a custom group.

+filterControlPanelsSchema
+    A schema factory for a control panel.
+It is used internally, to tweak the schemas provided by the controlpanel endpoint, to make them fit for Volto.

 workflowMapping
     It's an object that defines the mapping between workflow states/transitions and the color that should show in the change Workflow dropdown.
 This is the default: